 To change auto registration address information in some Alabama counties, you will also need to submit proof of residency, such as a current utility bill or mortgage statement.
 If your county’s license plate office provides you with the opportunity to update your address online or by email, you will typically need to upload a photocopy of your residency document.

-Find step-by-step instructions on how to change your address on car registration materials in our free car registration guide.
+Find helpful information on changing your address on car registration materials in our free car registration guide.